Is a resume writing service worth it?

 If the writer or company you hired claims they can help you without much direct contact or personalization, it might be your cue to look elsewhere.

-While you never want to overpay for a service — especially if you’re out of work right now — an exceptionally low price is probably too good to be true.
+While you never want to overpay for a service — especially if you’re out of work right now — remember that an exceptionally low price is probably too good to be true.

-A variety of factors impact the cost.
-The industry has a glut of inexperienced writers and a small supply of veterans; an experienced writer with proven results will know their worth.
+A variety of factors can impact the cost of hiring a resumer writer.
+The industry has a glut of inexperienced writers and a small supply of veterans.
+An experienced writer with proven results will know their worth.
 And if you work in a niche industry that requires a highly specialized resume writer, that scarcity could also increase the price.

 Even the expected salary of the role you want can make the service more costly.
 If you stand to make a large sum, the writer’s skill becomes inherently more valuable.